aws4embeddedlinux/meta-aws-ci/workshop/content/03_modules/02_build_images/_index.md

 weight: 10
 ---

+### Introduction

-In this module we use the AWS Cloud Development Kit (CDK) to define and deploy a pipeline that hosts an application.
-The application is designed to build Yocto images in a fast and repeatable way.
+In this module we use the AWS Cloud Development Kit (CDK), CDK Pipelines and the Yocto project to define and deploy a pipeline that hosts a self-updating application that constructs a Linux image that target a Raspberry Pi 4.

+Here is a high-level diagram of how the solution works and the services used:
 ![Solution Architecture](/images/02_build_images_solution_architecture.png)

+### Prerequisites
+- An AWS Account
+- Experience building images locally using Yocto
+- Familiarity with the AWS Cloud Development Kit (CDK) or AWS CloudFormation
+- Understanding of Continuous Delivery and Continuous Integration (CI/CD) concepts
+- Experience writing code using TypeScript, Node.js or JavaScript

 ### What is the AWS Cloud Development Kit (CDK)?

 The AWS Cloud Development Kit (CDK) is a framework for defining cloud infrastructure in code and provisioning it through AWS CloudFormation.
-The AWS CDK lets you define applications in the AWS Cloud using your programming language of choice.
+AWS CDK enables you to build your cloud application without leaving your IDE.
+You can write your runtime code and define your AWS resources with the same programming language.
 We will be using Typescript in this Module.

+{{% notice info %}}
+If you have not used AWS CDK before, please consider working through the [Getting Started](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) section of the AWS CDK Developer Guide before continuing with this lab.
+{{% /notice %}}

 ### What are CDK Pipelines?

-CDK Pipelines is a construct library module for continuous delivery of AWS CDK applications.
+CDK Pipelines is a high-level construct library that makes it easy to set up a continuous deployment pipeline for your CDK applications, powered by AWS CodePipeline.
 Whenever you check your AWS CDK app's source code in to AWS CodeCommit, GitHub, or BitBucket, CDK Pipelines can automatically build, test, and deploy your new version.
 CDK Pipelines are self-updating; if you add new application stages or new stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks.

-{{% notice note %}}
+{{% notice info %}}
-CDK Pipelines is currently in developer preview, and its API is subject to change.
-Breaking API changes will be announced in the AWS CDK Release Notes. https://github.com/aws/aws-cdk/releases
+If you have not used CDK Pipelines before, please consider working through the code example [Continuous integration and delivery (CI/CD) using CDK Pipelines](https://docs.aws.amazon.com/cdk/latest/guide/cdk_pipeline.html) available in the AWS CDK Developer Guide before continuing with this lab.
 {{% /notice %}}

+### Expected Environment
+- NodeJS, the latest LTS version is recommended
+- NPM version 7 or later.
+View NPM upgrade instructions

 ### Step 1 - Fork the reference implementation for continuous integration for meta-aws